MatthiasUckert/Introduction/README.md

 # Part 3b: Accompanying R Package - Match Company Names

-This is the package we use for matching our annual report data set to Worldscope by company name.
+This is the package we use for matching our annual report dataset to Worldscope by company name.

 The package can be found here: